U-Power Stadium (Stadio Brianteo)

 What does the U-Power Stadium look like?

-It has a rectangular, football-specific layout, with the covered main stand located on the west side.
-On the other sides, the pitch is surrounded by a ring of much lower stands, supported by an earth bank.
-On the eastern side, a second, reinforced concrete tier was added.
-Due to poor technical condition, the eastern part of the stands is out of use, which limits the capacity of the facility from a possible 18,568 to 9,999 spectators.
-The visitors' sector is located on the north stand.
+The facility has a rectangular, football-specific layout, with a covered main stand located on the west side.
+On the other sides, the pitch is surrounded by a ring of much lower stands, supported by an earth embankment.
+On the eastern side, a second, reinforced concrete tier has been added.
+The visitors' section is located on the north stand.
+The capacity of the stadium is 15,039 spectators.

 On the sides of the main stand there are two characteristic pylons, providing support for the roofing of this stand.
 There are also floodlights mounted on the pylons, although these were replaced in 2019 by two new masts that were erected near the pylons.
 The stands are some distance from the playing field, a result of initial plans to build a stadium with an athletics track.
 The larger space between the playing field and the stands is used, among other things, to place an additional LED band with advertisements.